 Health Records and Information Privacy

 Only you and the staff you authorise from your practice can request access to the information you have provided to us (including your information or that of your patients).
-Your patients may also request access to information we hold about them and such access will be provided unless it poses a serious threat to the life, health or safety of any individual or if the request for access is otherwise exempted under privacy legislation.
+Your patients may also request access to information we hold about them and such access may be provided unless it poses a serious threat to the life, health or safety of any individual or if the request for access is otherwise exempted under privacy legislation.
 No other medical practitioner, hospital, health fund or research body can access that information, unless to do so is authorised under law.

-We collect personal information about a person directly from the person concerned when it’s practical to do so.
+Information we receive from other sources: We collect personal information about a person directly from the person concerned when it’s practical to do so.
 We may do this when a person meets with us, communicates with us by telephone, mail, fax or email, subscribes to our publications, or submits information via our website.
 We may be unable to provide the information or services a person requests if we are not given the personal information we ask for.

 We also obtain information about people from our clients and their agents (in relation to specific matters), from their employers, or from publicly available records.